Aerospace Bearings Market Size and Share

 Aerospace Bearings Market Analysis by Mordor Intelligence

-The aerospace bearings market size reached USD 12.28 billion in 2025 and is projected to climb to USD 16.78 billion by 2030, advancing at a 6.44% CAGR.
-Fleet expansion programs, advanced material adoption, and the shift toward electric actuation strengthen demand across commercial, defense, and space platforms.
+The aerospace bearings market is expected to grow from USD 11.66 billion in 2025 to USD 12.00 billion in 2026 and to reach USD 13.99 billion by 2031, at a 3.12% CAGR over 2026-2031.
+Fleet expansion programs, the adoption of advanced materials, and the shift toward electric actuation strengthen demand across commercial, defense, and space platforms.
 Boeing anticipates 43,975 new commercial aircraft deliveries by 2043, and this backlog is pushing bearing suppliers to raise output while maintaining strict aerospace quality standards.
-Asia-Pacific leads manufacturing investments that shorten lead times, whereas the Middle East records the fastest order growth as it funds defense modernization.
 Lightweight composite and ceramic bearings are gaining share because they help cut fuel burn and extend maintenance intervals.
 Meanwhile, consolidation among key vendors and an intensified focus on supply-chain resilience shape competitive strategies.

 Key Report Takeaways

-• By application, engine systems accounted for a 34.67% share of the aerospace bearings market size in 2024, and flight-control actuation is advancing at a 6.55% CAGR through 2030.
+• By application, engine systems accounted for 70.65% of the aerospace bearings market in 2025, and aerostructures are projected to advance at a 3.45% CAGR through 2031.

-• By sales channel, OEM deliveries commanded 58.55% of the aerospace bearings market share in 2024, whereas the aftermarket segment is set to rise at a 7.65% CAGR.
+• By sales channel, the aftermarket accounted for 64.93% of the aerospace bearings market share in 2025, whereas the OEM segment is forecast to grow at a 5.57% CAGR.

 Segment Analysis

-Fixed-wing aircraft contributed 52.45% of aerospace bearings market revenue in 2024, anchored by high-volume single-aisle programs that standardize bearing part numbers for engines, landing gear, and control surfaces.
+Fixed-wing aircraft contributed 66.10% of the aerospace bearings market revenue in 2025, anchored by high-volume single-aisle programs that standardize bearing part numbers for engines, landing gear, and control surfaces.
 Multi-sourcing agreements improve resilience, but each supplier must pass stringent PPAP and AS9100 audits before line fitment.
-The aerospace bearings market benefits from synchronized production schedules across North American and Asian final-assembly lines, which lower logistics risk.
+The aerospace bearings market benefits from synchronized production schedules across North American and Asian final-assembly lines, which lowers logistics risk.

-Unmanned aerial vehicles (UAVs) post the strongest 8.68% CAGR to 2030 because militaries and commercial operators adopt long-endurance drones for ISR and cargo roles.
+Unmanned aerial vehicles (UAVs) are projected to post the strongest 9.62% CAGR to 2031 as militaries and commercial operators adopt long-endurance drones for ISR and cargo roles.
 These platforms need bearings that resist electromagnetic interference around high-power electronics.
 The aerospace bearings market size for UAV actuation systems is projected to expand steadily as fleets migrate from prototype to mass production.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Ball bearings held a 43.23% share in 2024, remaining the baseline solution for radial and axial loads across most rotating groups.
+Ball bearings held a 41.17% share in 2025, remaining the baseline solution for radial and axial loads across most rotating groups.
 OEMs approve design families once, enabling long production runs that protect volume.
-Roller screws now forecast 7.91% CAGR because electrified flight-control actuators demand precise linear motion with higher load density.
-Hybrid ceramic-steel designs cut weight yet maintain stiffness, strengthening the aerospace bearings market outlook for roller screws.
+Roller bearings are forecast to grow at a 3.38% CAGR, driven by the demand for precise linear motion from electrified flight-control actuators.
+Hybrid ceramic-steel designs cut weight while maintaining stiffness, strengthening the outlook for roller screws in the aerospace bearings market.

 Plain bearings persist in high-temperature zones of turbomachinery, whereas tapered roller sets handle extreme landing-gear shocks.
 Additive manufacturing will lift complex one-piece bearing-cage geometries that optimize lubrication paths.
-The aerospace bearings market shows growing differentiation between commodity ball bearings and application-specific roller screw assemblies.
+The aerospace bearings market is seeing greater differentiation between commodity ball bearings and application-specific roller screw assemblies.

-Engines represented 34.67% of 2024 revenues because each turbofan contains hundreds of precision bearings that must withstand temperatures beyond 400°C. Predictive analytics shorten time on wing by flagging spall initiation through vibration signatures.
+Engines accounted for 70.65% of 2025 revenues because each turbofan contains hundreds of precision bearings that must withstand temperatures above 400°C. Predictive analytics shorten time-on-wing by flagging spall initiation via vibration signatures.
 The aerospace bearings market size remains anchored to engine build rates, which climb as airlines favor fuel-efficient variants.

 Aerospace Bearings Market: Market Share by Application